techidaily/site-ai-voice-clone/source/_posts/2024-approved-maximize-your-user-engagement-with-instagram-live-shopping-expert-tips.md

 ## Part 2\.
 Rules To Obey While Using TikTok Live Selling Feature

  Like every social media platform, TikTok has some requirements to use the live session feature.
 For this, you need to be at least 18 years old and have a minimum of 1000 followers.
 Besides, there are some rules to obey while using TikTok live.
-According to TikTok’s[community guidelines](https://www.tiktok.com/community-guidelines/en/) , your content should be respectful and updated.
+According to TikTok’s [community guidelines](https://www.tiktok.com/community-guidelines/en/) , your content should be respectful and updated.
 Also, it should not address deceptive terms or violate human life.

 ### How To Go Live on TikTok for Live Selling?